puregorill/JSC64/README.md

 <br />

-I'm more of a C person, Basic person and Pascal person, so I don't have much knowledge about all the neat OOP features of javascript and I think I'm going to program javascript more C style and less the way JS should probably be programmed.
+I'm more of a C person, Basic person and Pascal person, so I don't have much knowledge about all the neat OOP features of Javascript and I think I'm going to program Javascript more C style and less the way JS should probably be programmed.
 So I am using all that stuff like procedures/functions, global variables and more nasty things.

 But I have to stand by that, OOP style was never mine and I could never figure out what it was all about.
 Maybe it's my age, I'm from the C64 era and learned to code like that (as a hobbyist, mind you).